LivePersonInc/knowledge-center-archive/pages/documents/Data & Reporting/Report Builder/user-guide-customization-access.md

   {: .notice}
   These permissions are disabled for both agent manager and campaign manager roles by default.

-To enable permissions:
+**To enable permissions:**

 1. In the users tab, click on the profiles page.
 2. Click on the ‘agent manager’ or ‘campaign manager’ profile.
 The edit profile page will open.
 3. Under permissions, scroll down to the Report Builder permissions listed above and enable the permissions you wish the user to have.
 4. Click **Save**.

+   {: .notice}
-**Note:** If you would like to enable one or more of the Report Builder permissions for some users, but not for others, this can be achieved by creating a new custom profile within either the agent manager or campaign manager role.
+   If you would like to enable one or more of the Report Builder permissions for some users, but not for others, this can be achieved by creating a new custom profile within either the agent manager or campaign manager role.
 For further information, refer to the [Customize user profiles documentation](admin-settings-permissions-customize-permissions.html).

 ## Data view restrictions